wenhaojiangsoc/devaluation/README.md

 ### Code

-I include most codes I used to generate the main results of the paper.
+I include three sets of codes I used to generate the main results of the paper.

+* `measures` folder:

-* Codes in the `measures` folder were used to construct semantic subspace and generate occupation-specific measures of gender typing, prestige, and other cultural properties. `3CosAdd.py` can be used to search for the closest word to solves the word analogy problem.
+    * `distance.ipynb` and `embeddings.py` were used to construct semantic subspace and generate occupation-specific measures of gender typing, prestige, and other cultural properties.
+    * `3CosAdd.py` can be used to search for the closest word to solves the word analogy problem.

+* `analysis` folder:

     * `occ1990.R` generates the cleaned Census-based measures of e.g., percent female and other covariates.
     * `verification.R`provides the validation steps as used in the main paper and in appendix.
     * `econometrics.R` and `plot.R` offers most results and figures as appeared in the paper.
     * `fullcontrol.R`, `robustness.R`, and `dynamic.R` provides results that appear in the robustness check section, including the regression with full market-based controls and the estimation against a reversed causal process.
     * `function.R` provides the key steps to implement the decomposition as introduced by [Ishimaru (2022)]( https://doi.org/10.48550/arXiv.2103.12374), including both scenarios when controls are and are not present.
 This can be used to conduct any other TWFE-based analysis with a continuous treatment, when the treatment effect is temporally heterogeneous.
     * `mediation.R` conducts the causal mediation analysis in the paper.

+* `HPC` folder:

+    * `python` folder provides all main codes used to 1. read vocabularies in Google Ngram; and 2. train a word2vec model.
+    * `batch` folder gives all batch files I used in HPC application.
+You will need to customize it for your own needs.
+    * If you want to create your own embeddings using these codes, you will need to create a separate folder called `models` to store intermediate checkpoints.
+Some HPC machines may impose a 7-day limit in running jobs, and saving checkpoints for heavy jobs is necessary as in my case.